 - other researchers who are employed on short-term projects or research council grants

-- holders of fellowships that were not awarded following open competition.
+- holders of fellowships that were not awarded following open competition

-A researcher co-investigator must be:
+A researcher co-lead must be:

 - a named researcher on the project and seek their salary as a directly incurred cost

-- employed at band six (NERC) or band D (BBSRC) or higher if applying from a NERC or BBSRC research organisation.
+- employed at band six (NERC) or band D (BBSRC) or higher if applying from a NERC or BBSRC research organisation

 Full details of the eligibility criteria for both individual applicants and research organisations, can be found in the research grants and fellowships handbook.

-- IIASA co-investigator salaries
+- IIASA or Norwegian project co-lead salaries

-- IIASA research assistants.
+- IIASA or Norwegian research assistants

 - estates and other indirect costs